What Exercise Has Taught Me About Horses!

 - Some days you are just too darn sore to do much effectively.
 Now your muscles are telling you they need heat, rest, massage, pampering instead of more work.
 Ever push yourself at the gym, only to not be able to hold up a toothbrush the next day?

-- Making you body workout or ride when you are extremely sore can be very painful, as well as counter productive.
+- Making your body workout or ride when you are extremely sore can be very painful, as well as counterproductive.
 Most athletes can rest up to 2-3 days if they need too, not if you have horses!
-The quality of a riders performance is decreased when lactic acid is present in the body.
-Regular fitness training will help decrease lactic acid from building up as well as relieve the body of overall toxins, minimizing muscle soreness in the future.”

 - How does this relate to horses?
 Know that their muscles can feel just as sore as ours – and part of a horse’s training is building muscles and endurance.
 It’s up to us to read our horses – do you notice that he flinches when you curry comb him?
 Does he step shorter with his hind legs as you lead him to the cross ties?
 Does he resist listening to your leg once you get on?
 These are signs his booty and body are sore!
 Adjust his routine accordingly.

 - Some days you just need to stretch.
 I spend part of my day at the barn, and part of my day sitting in front of the computer creating masterpieces of writing for you.
-(Just like this one!!)
 Sometimes all my body tells me to do is roll around on the ground and stretch it out.

 - Your horse may also benefit from “stretchy days”.
 A long trail ride, some long and low riding, serpentines and figures to get all of the kinks out.
 My horses tell me they need a stretch when I offer a longer rein and they follow it down… peanut rolling style sometimes.